retanar/Feature-Module-Showcase/README.md

 ### Gradle

 Version catalogs are used for version management.
-Additionally convention plugins are added in buildSrc for easier management of android files, such as [convention-android-library](buildSrc/src/main/kotlin/convention-android-library.gradle.kts).
+Additionally, convention plugins are added in buildSrc for easier management of android files, such as [convention-android-library](buildSrc/src/main/kotlin/convention-android-library.gradle.kts).
-Convention plugins introduce some issues with using version catalogs
+Convention plugins introduce some issues with using version catalogs, especially in plugins{}
+blocks.